-Ginger Paste is a popular culinary ingredient made using fresh ginger roots that have been finely ground into a smooth, aromatic paste.
+Ginger Paste (Ginger Puree) is a popular culinary ingredient made using fresh ginger roots that have been finely ground into a smooth, aromatic paste.

 It adds a distinctively spicy and pungent flavor to a wide range of dishes, including soups, stews, curries, stir-fries, and marinades.